-Classes will take place on Tuesdays and Thursdays from 9:30am-10:45am (EST) for 16 weeks and 32 classes \
+Classes will take place on Tuesdays & Thursdays: 9:30 - 10:45am (EST) for 16 weeks and 32 classes

-\Please note the above dates and times are the anticipated class sessions for this course.
+Please note the above dates and times are the anticipated class sessions for this course.
 However, all dates are subject to change as the instructor's circumstances might dictate (e.g. illness, family emergency).
 Any classes canceled by the instructor will be made up at an alternate time designated by the instructor.